Table of contents

 Small prolactinoma rarely grows in size, so treatment with Cabergoline or Bromocriptine is not always necessary to prevent tumor growth.
-However, it is critical to maintaining normal estrogen and testosterone levels to avoid low levels of sex steroids and prevent bone loss.
+However, it is critical to maintaining normal estrogen and testosterone levels in order to avoid low levels of sex steroids and prevent bone loss.

 The doctor may recommend estrogen or testosterone treatment instead of dopamine agonists.
 Estrogen therapy for women and testosterone therapy for men is safe.
 During estrogen or testosterone therapy, the doctor will monitor the prolactin levels.

 An increase in prolactinoma tumors usually leads to a significant increase in prolactin levels and causes symptoms.
 If signs and symptoms are severe, the patient may need to consult a doctor for diagnosis and treatment.